 2. Autonomous teams in the pyramid

-The next step is to introduce autonomous teams in some parts of the organization.
+The next step in building a progressive organizational structure is to introduce autonomous teams in some parts of the organization.
 This often starts in IT, because of the current spread of ‘Agile’ approaches.

 The most famous example might be the ‘Spotify model’.
 There, developers work in autonomous teams, giving them more flexibility and agility.
 These employees account for about a third of the organization.
 They have far-reaching responsibilities, and determine their own way of working.
 The other two-thirds largely work in support functions based on a traditional hierarchy.